Colostrum - Getting Calves off to a good start.

 “I like to think of controlling disease as being a battle between the calf’s natural immunity, versus its level of exposure to disease-causing pathogens.
 All management practices should be developed with the aim of increasing the calf’s immunity and reducing its exposure to disease.

 “As dairy herds grow larger, it is even more essential to put in place a calf management protocol, for everyone to follow.
 It should begin the moment a calf is born and carry on right through until it joins the milking herd,” Dr Shepherd concluded.

-Click here for more Calf Health Information and don’t forget to check out our Interactive Calf for expert advice.
+Click here for more Calf Health Information and don’t forget to check out our Interactive Calf .
 Our range of colostrum management and colostrum supplements are made in-house, so we are certain of the quality.
 We definitely gain and keep clients because of the quality and good results from our products.